Aru-neema/GameDay-Database-Project-SQL/README.md

 Assumptions:

-There are 6 stadiums in New York
+1. There are 6 stadiums in New York

-The games mentioned in the databases are representative of all the games in NY state
+2. The games and games details mentioned in the databases are representative of all the games in NY state

-Some of the tickets are sold out
+3. Some of the tickets are sold out
+4. The names of hotels and restaurants are representative of all the brands present in the area
+5. One game is played in one stadium in one day
+6. Only two teams play in one game

-The names of transportation providers and restaurants are representative of all the brands present in the area
+7. The names of transportation providers and restaurants are representative of all the brands present in the area

 ## Database designing process